Communication Service Providers

 For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.

 How can Infosys BPM help?

-At Infosys BPM, we offer comprehensive business process management in telecom that include order and provisioning management, inventory and asset management, invoice processing and payment management, cost allocation and dispute management, vendor management, and reporting and support services.
+At Infosys BPM, we offer comprehensive telecom business process management that include order and provisioning management, inventory and asset management, invoice processing and payment management, cost allocation and dispute management, vendor management, and reporting and support services.

 We also offer Mobile Device Management (MDM) services that include asset management, provisioning management, policy and security management, application and document management, helpdesk support, and emergency management for BYOD.